salsa-rs/salsa/book/src/tutorial/ir.md

 ## Interned structs

 The final kind of Salsa struct are *interned structs*.
-As with input and tracked structs, the data for an interned struct is stored in the database, and you just pass around a single integer.
+As with input and tracked structs, the data for an interned struct is stored in the database.
 Unlike those structs, if you intern the same data twice, you get back the **same integer**.

 A classic use of interning is for small strings like function names and variables.